Domusgpt/vib34d-ultimate-viewer/DOCS/TELEMETRY_PRIVACY_AND_CONSENT_GUIDE.md

 Call `telemetry.getAuditTrail()` (or `engine.getTelemetryAuditTrail()` via the SDK) to retrieve the rolling window (default 200 entries) of compliance events.
 The array includes timestamps, payload metadata, and the classification associated with each entry.

 ### Compliance Vault Provider
 Use `ComplianceVaultTelemetryProvider` when compliance teams need a persisted export of consent changes and schema issues.
-The provider accepts a custom storage adapter (defaulting to `localStorage` or in-memory fallback), captures both telemetry events and audit log entries, and exposes `getRecords()`, `clear()`, and `flush()` helpers.
+The provider accepts a custom storage adapter (defaulting to `localStorage` or in-memory fallback), captures both telemetry events and audit log entries, and exposes `getRecords()`, `clear()`, `flush()`, and `whenReady()` helpers.
 The wearable designer demo now registers the vault by default, surfaces consent toggles, and lets reviewers download the captured JSON log.
+Partners can supply remote persistence by wiring one of the storage adapters below:

+- `createSignedS3StorageAdapter` – requests a pre-signed S3 URL from a signing endpoint, uploads the JSON payload, and optionally deletes prior exports.
+- `createLogBrokerStorageAdapter` – batches audit entries to a log or compliance broker endpoint via HTTP POST.

+These adapters ship under `src/product/telemetry/storage/RemoteStorageAdapters.js` and can be customized with bespoke `fetch` implementations, serialization strategies, and error hooks.

+### Reusable Consent Panel Component
+The consent UI inside `wearable-designer.html` now uses `createConsentPanel` (see `src/ui/components/ConsentPanel.js`).
+The component accepts consent options, telemetry hooks, and compliance vault accessors, rendering:

+1. Toggle controls for each classification with automatic synchronization to the current consent snapshot.
+2. A consent status summary listing enabled/disabled classifications and audit entry counts.
+3. A compliance log preview with timestamped events.
+4. A download action that exports the captured vault records.

+Partners can reuse the component inside plug-ins or dashboards by passing their own DOM container, consent callbacks, and telemetry getters.
+The component also exposes `handleConsentDecision` so external workflows (e.g., server acknowledgements) can drive UI updates.

 ## Sensor Validation Feedback
 The `SensoryInputBridge` now publishes schema issues through three surfaces: